 By playing with 3D shapes, building blocks and puzzles we will support the children’s developing spatial awareness by exploring how things fit together, for example by flipping and rotating them.
 By talking about the shapes they need for their models, e.g. ‘We need a pointy piece for the roof’ the children will develop their problem-solving skills.

-We will continue to record your child’s learning by uploading photos, videos and observations to Tapestry, a secure online learning journal.
+We will be recording your child’s learning by uploading photos, videos and observations to Tapestry, a secure online learning journal.
 You will be able to access this on a computer or laptop, and also on any Apple or Android device such as a tablet or smartphone.
-You will be able to log on and view what your child has been up to in Nursery, and also instantly add your own photos and comments about learning that occurs at home.
+You will be able to log on and view what your child has been up to in Nursery, and also instantly add your own photos of learning that occurs at home.
 Another advantage is that you can show your child’s online learning journal to members of the family.